I'm 27, I Make $52,000 & I Live On The Texas-Mexico Border

 7:30 p.m. — It's been a lazy day of napping and working on my puzzle.
 N.'s family stops by to say hi so we chat for about 15 minutes and I proceed to take another shower because today's heat should be criminal.
 When I get out, N. suggests we get Little Caesar's Pizza and I enthusiastically agree (N.'s treat).
 We also stop at a gas station where I pick up a couple of sodas and chips. $6.09

-10:30 p.m. — Night routine with extra moisturizer because I need it.
+10:30 p.m. — Night routine with extra moisturiser because I need it.
 Tomorrow begins my last week of summer!

 Daily Total: $6.09